 Oh, I have a favorite awesome cranberry scones recipe that I love to make.
 There was that time, being in a rush, that I forgot the baking powder.
 I was waiting patiently, tapping a pen, making a to-do list to distract myself.
 I could hardly wait to hear the *ding* from the timer.
 Because – fluffy, flaky scones!
 Then came the DING, but when I opened the oven, I saw flat scones.
 What?
 What did I do?
 I retraced my steps and realized I *forgot an important ingredient.
 The all important “make it fluffy” ingredient.
 Baking Powder.

-*As luck would have it, I have a genius solution that makes this problem go away, and I am excited to share this with you.
+*As luck would have it, I have a genius solution that makes this problem go away, which I share later in this post.
 And, it works every time. 🙂

 Now, how can I insure that the store bought variety is gluten free baking powder?